alirezashn79/ecommerce-fullstack/README.md

 # 🛒 Coffee Ecommerce Fullstack

 A full-stack ecommerce platform for selling coffee and related products, built with **Next.js**, **MongoDB**, and a modern tech stack.
-This project delivers a seamless shopping experience with user authentication, cart functionality, and interactive UI components.
+This project delivers a seamless shopping experience with user authentication, cart functionality, and interactive UI components

 ---